enso-org/developer-docs/README.md

 - Add a new submodule under `_submodules`.
 - Create a symlink to the desired repository at the root.
 - To the target repository, add a [GitHub Action](https://github.com/luna/enso/blob/master/.github/workflows/docs.yml) to automatically checkout the submodule when changes are made.
+- If you want fine-grained control over presentation and order of the documents, you can [add a yaml frontmatter block](https://jekyllrb.com/docs/front-matter/) to your files.
+See the [engine docs](https://github.com/luna/enso/blob/master/docs/enso-philosophy.md) for an example.

 ## Attribution & License